livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 ## 8. Admission and DoS Guard integration

-Admission control semantics are defined in `01-protocol/11-dos-guard-and-client-puzzles.md`.
-The Network Manager acts as the transport boundary that supplies telemetry to DoS Guard and executes DoS Guard directives.
+Admission control semantics are defined in [01-protocol/11-dos-guard-and-client-puzzles.md](../../01-protocol/11-dos-guard-and-client-puzzles.md).
+The Network Manager acts as the transport boundary that supplies telemetry to [DoS Guard Manager](14-dos-guard-manager.md) and executes DoS Guard directives.

 ### 8.1 Bastion to DoS Guard inputs